Excel Ribbon Shortcuts

 ribbon alt m

-ALT-M will activate the formulas tab on the Ribbon.
-You can then press one of the keys displayed to use that function.
+ALT > M activates the Formulas tab on the Ribbon.
+You can then press one of the keys displayed to use that command.
+The Formulas tab includes commands for inserting functions, tracing precedents and dependents, calculations, and more.

 This Excel shortcut moves to the Data tab in the Ribbon.